IDSIA/flotta/README.md

 ## Use the framework

-The framework is available as a Python 3.10 package, with multiple configuration available.
+The framework is available as a Python 3.10 package Configuring a node can be done through environment variables or a YAML configuration file.

-Each component has its own way to be used and/or installed.

 ### Workbench

-The _workbench_ is not a standalone application but a library to include.
+The _workbench_ is not a standalone application but a library that need to be imported.
-It is used to communicate with an aggregation server and submit Artifacts.
+It is used to communicate with a node and submit Artifacts, that encapsulate instructions for the job scheduling and execution.

 Installation is straightforward.